Home

 Chewed and held in the mouth.

 A scented and flavoured mixture of shredded areca nuts, lime and tobacco.
-11 This product is virtually the same a gutka and has a white/beige powdery appearance.
+11 The packaged version of this product is virtually the same a gutka and has a white/beige powdery appearance.
 The name may have been adopted on commercial preparations to evade bans on gutka.

-Addiction, oral submucous fibrosis and oral cancer; esophageal cancer, pharyngeal cancer, pancreatic cancer, worsening of asthma, increased blood pressure and heart rate, heart attacks, reduced male fertility and adverse reproductive outcomes.
-9,18 See page on Disease consequences of smokeless tobacco.
+Addiction, oral submucous fibrosis and oral cancer, pharyngeal and oesophageal cancer 5 worsening of asthma, increased blood pressure and heart rate, heart attacks, adverse reproductive outcomes 20 And and type II diabetes25,26

 Men, women, children